 We've created our own CN variant in order to further secure against malicious network attacks, while being more stable and CPU friendly.

 Uncle Mining (SECOR)

 This feature unique to Masari delivers a more secure network, faster blocks, and rewards miners for orphaned blocks.
-Currently in testnet, white paper in progress with design and implementation under review in preparation for mainnet.

 This is a social protocol being developed as a guideline to encourage contribution and decentralize project stewardship.

 Pending further research, this investigates PoW sharding potential of the CryptoNote protocol by taking advantage of one-time public key outputs to partition/shard the transactions into a scalable blocktree.